RandyRomero/Cheatsheets/databases/postgres/postgres.md

 NB: I almost sure constraints and stuff like that won't get into copied table (but we don't need them for soft-delete).

 question id: 03ada958-829c-4e40-be0d-233e1c0468b8

+### What is you need to create a new database and user on postgres initialization?

+For example, if your postgres setup is inside docker-compose and you want to have database and user to be set up already every time you spin up a new container.

+answer:

+You just need to define enviroment variables such as:
+PGUSER, POSTGRES_PASSWORD and POSTGRES_DB

+question id: 6010ae25-f469-4e97-bd2c-622717e5073f